Our Mission:

 - Held two BBA2 meetings and training events.
 Bird monitoring in effect.

 - Began pheno-data collection center on the web site www.salicicola.com, (contains a database of plant photos—334 species from MSSF— taken during different seasons since 2005/6; accumulated data to become a source of comparison over time.
 The checklist is published at salicicola.com under "Checklists".
-The list is updated
+The list is updated a couple times a year.

 - Hector Galbraith, PhD, Director of the Climate Change Initiative, Manomet Center for Conservation Sciences, has agreed to consult on the climate change aspects of the PBCI program.